-Update your contact information to continue to receive news from BC Law and so that your classmates and other alumni can reach you.
-To learn more about any of the ways that you can help build our community, volunteer, or support the school, please contact the Boston College Law School advancement office:
+Update your contact information to stay in touch with BC Law.
+To learn of ways to help build our community, volunteer, or support the school, contact BC Law’s advancement office:

 BUILD OUR ALUMNI COMMUNITY

 Online Community: The BC Law School LinkedIn page is a useful resource for alumni.
 See what colleagues are doing professionally, read about the latest events on campus, build your career network, track classmates’ achievements and let them know about your own.
 Join your fellow followers at linkedin.com/school/boston-college-law-school.

 BC Law Magazine: The alumni magazine is published twice a year, in January and June.
 Contact editor Vicki Sanders at email@example.com or 617-552-2873 for printed editions or to share news items, press releases, letters to the editor, or class notes.

 Regional Chapters & Affinity Groups: Alumni gather to socialize, network, and stay connected.
 Our newest group, Graduates Of the Last Decade (GOLD), fosters community among our most recently graduated alumni.
 Contact us if you would like to start or join a chapter or affinity group, or to help organize an event.

 GOLD Class Agents: The GOLD (Graduates of the Last Decade) Class Agents work closely with BC Law to strategize and provide feedback on the philanthropic priorities of BC Law’s GOLD graduates.
 They also work on various other important programs and have the opportunity to connect with fellow BC Law alumni and expand their professional networks.
 To get involved, email Sean Macaluso, assistant director of annual giving programs, at firstname.lastname@example.org or call 978-580-7614.